 Recommended Brands

-MEC has lots of quality brands AND has the best return policy AND free shipping in CAD for purchases over $50!!
+MEC has lots of quality brands AND has the best return policy.

-I also have GV Snowshoes and they have endured a LOT!
+I also have a pair GV Snowshoes and they have endured a LOT!
 This is a Canadian company, manufacturing in QC for over 50 years.

 Buying Options